rigetti/pyquil/docs/source/basics.rst

 available options is :ref:`here <compiler_rewirings>`.

 .. note::
-    In general, we assume that the qubits you're operating on are also the ones you prefer to operate on, and so NAIVE rewiring is the default.
+    In general, we assume that the qubits you're supplying as input are also the ones which you prefer to operate on, and so NAIVE rewiring is the default.

 Asking for a Delay